Latest Stable

 Q1: What does EOL mean for Docker Engine?

-EOL occurs when a release branch is marked Unmaintained.
-No more updates, bug fixes, or security advisories are provided.
+EOL occurs when a release branch is marked Unmaintained in the Moby project's BRANCHES-AND-TAGS.md.
+No more updates, bug fixes, or security advisories are provided from that point.

 Q2: How long is a Docker Engine version supported?